-When reviewing the state of B2B content marketing at the end of 2021, I expect lots of brands reporting they mirrored Harry’s tactic and saw great success.
+When reviewing the state of B2B content marketing, I expect lots of brands reporting they mirrored Harry’s tactic and saw great success.

 6. Review sites

-A non-traditional marketing channel but the power of the recommendation is one you can’t underestimate in 2021.
+A non-traditional marketing channel but the power of the recommendation is one you can’t underestimate.

 Depending on the industry you’re in, there’s a raft of reviews sites your brand can take advantage of.